Insights

 K-12 Education

 Professional development is also a major issue for staff working in K-12 schools, not to mention quality collaboration outside of the classroom and dedicated space for rest and wellness.
 Historically—particularly in public schools—teachers and staff would have to borrow a classroom for a conference or presentation, and their break room might be relegated to a central, windowless room.
-Even with constrained budgets, the K-12 practice team tries to create spaces with natural light and multiple zones to serve various needs.
+Even with constrained budgets, the K-12 practice tries to create spaces with natural light and multiple zones to serve various needs.
 “Even when it’s small, it can be good.
 We just have to get creative,” says Ann Neeriemer, an associate principal in Raleigh.
-A single room can have a softer feel on one side, with seating and plants, while built-in storage systems, a kitchen counter, and small tables can be located on the other wall, with flexible worktables in the middle.
-“We need to make sure they have all the resources they need,” Neeriemer adds.
+A single room can have a softer feel on one side with seating and plants, and built-in storage systems, a kitchen counter, and small tables can be located on the other wall, while flexible worktables form a bridge between the zones.

 Teacher and staff lounge at Washington Latin Charter School in Washington, DC